Ares-Developers/Ares-docs/new/prerequisites.rst

 described below, and an issue has been resolved with regard to upgrades as prerequisites (see Type 2 Fixes).

-:[Unit]Prerequisite.RequiredTheaters= (list of theater names): The map theaters in which the unit is available.
+:tagdef:`[Unit]Prerequisite.RequiredTheaters=list of theater names` The map theaters in which the unit is available.
 Defaults to all theaters.
 For example, if only the :value:`SNOW` theater were specified then the unit would only be available on arctic maps.
 This allows you to implement, for example, the :tag:`AlternateArcticArt` functionality used on the Navy SEAL, but for all unit types and all theaters (however this may present challenges for your AI).
   The theater names are: